vaquerizaslab/chess/README.md

 # CHESS

-CHESS is a tool for the assessment of similarity between Hi-C matrices using structural similarity.
+CHESS is a tool for the comparison and automatic feature extraction for chromatin contact data.

 <!-- TOC depthFrom:1 depthTo:8 withLinks:1 updateOnSave:1 orderedList:0 -->